TesfaMuller/python-basic-calculator/README.md

 # Python Basic Calculator

-This is a simple Python calculator that performs the four basic operations:
+This is a Python calculator that performs the four basic operations:
 - Addition (+)
 - Subtraction (-)
 - Multiplication (*)